dominikth13/grade_calculator/README.md

 ### Step 4: Think About What We Are Doing Here
 - Reflect on the broader context of this exercise
     - *Hint*: Analyze the **students.csv** and think about the impact this has on our data cleaning efforts
-    - Does data cleaning make sense looking at the content of the data set?
 - What risks do we encounter when working with this dataset?

 Good luck!